xfang422/i2p-1/Syllabus.md

 #### Lectures

-As we're working in a 'flipped' environment, you should watch these videos *before* class so that the 'live' (aka. 'synchronous') session can focus on demonstration, discussion, and clarification.
+As we're working in a 'flipped' environment, you should watch these videos *before* class so that the 'live' (a.k.a. 'synchronous') session can focus on demonstration, discussion, and clarification.

-This week in particular is very busy because we need to cover off the basics for those of you who were unable to engage with [Code Camp](https://kingsgeocomputation.org/teaching/code-camp/code-camp-python/) while recapping only the crucial bits for those of you who were able to do so:
+This week in particular is very busy because we need to cover off the basics for those of you who were unable to engage with [Code Camp](https://kingsgeocomputation.org/teaching/code-camp/code-camp-python/) while recapping only the crucial bits for those of you who *were* able to do so:

 - Watch: [Python: the Basics]()
 - Watch: [Lists](https://github.com/jreades/i2p/blob/master/lectures/2.4-Lists)